Secondhandwerk

 Open structures ensure easy access to necessary utensils, with integrated holders for backpacks and laptops.
 Initially, the object grew with the space it inhabited and will continue to do so.
 Therefore, it will probably never be finished.

-The Berliner Hocker is a simple and adaptable piece of furniture, ideal for various living scenarios.
+The so called Berliner Hocker is a simple and adaptable piece of furniture, ideal for various living scenarios.
 This construction combines several Berliner Hocker stools with two boards and four castors, secured with a tensioning strap.

 The result is a practical and unique storage solution on wheels, promoting the reuse of the stools while providing a convenient way to store clothing.